darr2/World_Bank_International_Debt/README.md

 # World_Bank_International_Debt

-This project looks at the international debt which is collected by [World Bank](https://www.worldbank.org/).
+This project looks at the international debt, which is collected by [World Bank](https://www.worldbank.org/).
 We go through exploratory data analysis using the PostgreSQL DBMS to understand and answer questions such as:
     <ul>
         <li>What is the total debt?</li>